West Midland Trains

 The Isle of Wight

-Just off the South Coast, you’ll need to get the ferry from either Southampton or Portsmouth but once you’ve arrived, South Western Railway will help you get around.
-On The Isle of Wight, there’s plenty to do from admiring The Needles, a natural wonder made from the chalk stacks, to enjoying an afternoon tea in one of its many tearooms.
+Just off the South Coast, you’ll need to get the ferry from either Southampton or Portsmouth to the Isle of Wight but once you’ve arrived, South Western Railway will help you get around.
+On The Isle of Wight, there’s plenty to do from admiring The Needles, impressive chalk stacks, to enjoying an afternoon tea in one of its many tearooms.

 Poole is the second largest town in Dorset and is a two hours train ride from London Waterloo Station.
 Home to Europe’s largest natural harbour, the seaport is a popular spot for sailing and swimming.
 For landlubbers, Poole’s old town, which dates back to the Iron Age, won’t disappoint, as its myriad streets are a delight to explore.

-Money-saving advance tickets are non-refundable but sometimes travel times can be altered.
-For other tickets including season tickets, there are a variety of cancellation, exchange and refund options.
+Money-saving advance tickets are non-refundable but changing travel times is possible.
+For other tickets including, season tickets, there are a variety of cancellation, exchange and refund options.

 Wi-Fi is available on all South Western Trains free of charge.
 High-speed 5G WiFi is going to be introduced to their services.
 There is also free Wi-Fi at all SWR stations.